-OBJECTIVE: (1) to compare physical capacity at one-year follow-up with physical capacity before and after the training period for the HandbikeBattle event; (2) to identify determinants of the course of physical capacity during follow-up.
+Objective The aims of this study were (1) to compare physical capacity at 1-yr follow-up with physical capacity before and after the training period for the HandbikeBattle event and (2) to identify determinants of the course of physical capacity during follow-up.

-DESIGN: Prospective observational study.
+Design This was a prospective observational study.
 Former rehabilitation patients (N = 33) with health conditions such as spinal cord injury or amputation were included.
-A handcycling/arm crank graded exercise test was performed before (January, T1) and after the training period (June, T2), and at one-year follow-up (June, T4).
+A handcycling/arm crank graded exercise test was performed before (January, T1) and after the training period (June, T2) and at 1-yr follow-up (June, T4).

-OUTCOMES: Peak power output (POpeak (W)) and peak oxygen uptake (VO2peak (L/min)).
-Determinants: sex (M/F); age (years); classification; physical capacity, musculoskeletal pain, exercise stage of change, and exercise self-efficacy at T1; and HandbikeBattle participation at T4.
+Outcomes were peak power output (W) and peak oxygen uptake (L/min).
+Determinants were sex (male/female); age (years); classification; physical capacity, musculoskeletal pain, exercise stage of change, and exercise self-efficacy at T1; and HandbikeBattle participation at T4.

-CONCLUSION: Physical capacity showed an increase during the training period and remained stable after one-year follow-up.
+Conclusion Physical capacity showed an increase during the training period and remained stable after 1-yr follow-up.
 Being (repeatedly) committed to a challenge might facilitate long-term exercise maintenance.